RaviTambade/TFLdotNET/README.md

 # .NET
 .NET 8 brings your apps increased performance and new features for C# 12/F# 8, .NET MAUI, ASP.NET Core/Blazor, Web APIs, WinForms, WPF and more.
 With .NET 8, you can also easily containerize your .NET 8 projects, set up CI/CD workflows in GitHub actions, and achieve cloud-native observability.

-- <a href="https://github.com/RaviTambade/TFLdotNET/blob/main/notes/cs/dotnet.md">What is TFLdotNET ?</a>
+- <a href="https://github.com/RaviTambade/TFLdotNET/blob/main/notes/cs/dotnet.md">What is .NET?</a>
 - <a href="https://github.com/RaviTambade/TFLdotNET/blob/main/notes/cs/CSharpLang.md">.NET Programming Language</a>
 - <a href="https://github.com/RaviTambade/TFLdotNET/blob/main/notes/cs/oo.md">Objectd Oriented  Programming</a>
 - <a href="https://github.com/RaviTambade/TFLdotNET/blob/main/notes/cs/Collections.md">Collection Framework</a>